-When buying and selling real estate, you might find yourself having to carry two mortgages at once in Southern California and Central Ohio.
+When buying and selling real estate, you might find yourself having to carry two mortgages at once in Ohio and California.
 Whether this is by choice or because your original home hasn’t sold, having to be on the hook for TWO mortgages can be an expensive feat.

 There are some things you can do to lessen the burden, read below to learn more!

 You will want to save, save, save…. as much as you can.
 If you will be taking on the task of two mortgages, your goal should be to save up a reserve of at least 3-6 months.
 This is in addition to your down payment, closing costs and other fees associated with purchasing a new home.
 Moving and buying real estate tends to come with a lot of unexpected costs, and trying to float two mortgages on top of that is something you will need to properly plan for.

 If you need more cash to fund your real estate ambitions, you have a few options, but don’t rush into any of these without running all of the numbers.
 Speak with a trusted advisor before borrowing additional funds to float two mortgages.

 - Bridge Loans: A bridge loan will, in essence, bridge the gap between the sale price of a new home, and your new mortgage.
 Typically, you do not have to begin making payments right away.
 This might make sense in some situations, but you can expect much higher interest rates than with a typical mortgage.
 In addition, you can expect lots of fees and costs: Administrative, escrow, title, notary, recording, appraisal, wirings fees, etc.